-Figuring out how to organize a shed requires a bit of forethought.
+Figuring out how to organize the inside of a shed requires a bit of forethought.
 Although storage sheds can be a crucial part of your organizational system, they’re not always given the attention they deserve.

-With an open, clean, and organized shed, you can store items to find what you need when you need it.
-We put together a list of shed organization tips and ideas to help you make the most out of this underutilized space all year.
+With an open, clean, and organized shed, you can store items more efficiently to find what you need when you need it.
+We put together a list of shed organization tips, hacks, and ideas to help you make the most out of this underutilized space all year.

 1. Use a Magnetic Bar for Tools

-To organize any type of shed, make use of a magnetic bar.
-This shed organization idea has long been used to store standard tools, and it’s ideal for storing gardening tools too.
-Just make sure to choose a magnetic bar that is strong enough to hold the tools you’re looking to organize.
+A great way to organize tools in any type of shed is by making use of a magnetic bar.
+This storage shed organization hack has long been used to store standard tools, and it’s ideal for storing gardening tools, too.
+Just make sure to choose a magnetic bar that’s strong enough to hold the tools you’re looking to organize.

 2. Hang a Pegboard for Tool Storage

-A pegboard is a common yet underutilized storage shed organization idea.
-Not only does a pegboard allow each item to be easily found and accessed, but it frees up the floor and takes up virtually no extra space.
+A pegboard is another common, yet underutilized storage shed and tool organization idea.
+Not only does a pegboard allow each item to be easily found and accessed, but it maximizes your storage shed space by freeing up the floor and taking up virtually no extra space.

 3. Add Open Shelving

-Our friend Ginger built freestanding shelves for her garage for less than $60!
-Here’s how she did it.
+Here’s a shed organization hack: Our friend Ginger built free–standing shelves for her garage for less than $60!
+Learn how she did it.

 4. Use Hanging Jar Organizers

-Nails, screws, tacks, and bolts are necessary items every tool shed needs, but those tiny pieces of hardware can easily get lost in the shuffle and sometimes end up on the floor, where you step on them.
-To keep them in place and out of the way, install a hanging jar system.
+Nails, screws, tacks, and bolts are necessary items every tool shed needs, but those tiny pieces of hardware can easily get lost in the shuffle and sometimes end up on the floor, where you could potentially step on them.
+To keep them organized, in place, and out of the way, install a hanging jar system.

-We’ve all heard the hype surrounding Mason jars, but any jar with a screw top lid should work for this one.
+We’ve all heard the hype surrounding Mason jars, but any jar with a screw top lid should work for this shed organization DIY.
 To create this system, fill each jar with your small pieces and attach the lid to the bottom of a shelf.
 To access the nails and screws, unscrew the jar and lower it carefully.

 5. Construct a Rake and Gardening Organizer

-Yard tools like rakes, shovels, hoes, and pitchforks are tough to organize, which is why it’s so easy to let them form into a massive pile on the floor.
+Wondering how to organize your garden shed?
+Yard tools like rakes, shovels, hoes and pitchforks are tough to organize, which is why it’s so easy to let them form into a massive pile on the floor.
 To keep them out of the way, utilize your garden shed wall space by making a handmade organizer.

-Start by carving divots into pieces of wood planks that each tool fits into.
-This step will prevent your shovels, rakes and gardening tools from falling as you store them against the wall.
+This garden shed DIY is simple: Start by carving divots into pieces of wood planks that each tool fits into.
+This step will prevent your shovels, rakes and gardening tools from falling as you store them against the shed wall.
 Then screw the wood right onto your wall.
 If you’re worried about keeping track of each one of your tools, you may want to label each spot with a marker and duct tape.

 6. Contain Chemicals with Storage Boxes

-It’s common to have chemicals such as weed killer, pesticide spray, diesel and paints inside storage sheds.
+It’s common to have chemicals such as weed killer, pesticide spray, diesel and paints inside storage and garden sheds.
 However, these are extremely toxic, and some are even flammable in confined spaces.
-As you’re figuring out how to organize your shed, prevent these chemicals from contaminating the floor, ground, or even water supply.
+As you’re figuring out how to organize the inside of your shed, prevent these chemicals from contaminating the floor, ground, or even your water supply.

-By placing all of your potentially hazardous chemicals in a storage container, you can ensure they’re in one place and also kept safe from outside exposure.
+By placing all of your potentially hazardous chemicals in a storage container in your shed, you can ensure they’re in one place and also kept safe from outside exposure.
 Heavy-duty plastic bins that are easy to slide in and out are great options for storing these.

 Here are some things to keep in mind when storing and organizing chemicals in your shed: